rehkad/Goobla/docs/faq.md

 The following server settings may be used to adjust how Moogla handles concurrent requests on most platforms:

-- `OLLAMA_MAX_LOADED_MODELS` - The maximum number of models that can be loaded concurrently provided they fit in available memory.
+- `MOOGLA_MAX_LOADED_MODELS` - The maximum number of models that can be loaded concurrently provided they fit in available memory.
 The default is 3 * the number of GPUs or 3 for CPU inference.
-- `OLLAMA_NUM_PARALLEL` - The maximum number of parallel requests each model will process at the same time.
+- `MOOGLA_NUM_PARALLEL` - The maximum number of parallel requests each model will process at the same time.
 The default will auto-select either 4 or 1 based on available memory.
-- `OLLAMA_MAX_QUEUE` - The maximum number of requests Moogla will queue when busy before rejecting additional requests.
+- `MOOGLA_MAX_QUEUE` - The maximum number of requests Moogla will queue when busy before rejecting additional requests.
 The default is 512

 Note: Windows with Radeon GPUs currently default to 1 model maximum due to limitations in ROCm v5.7 for available VRAM reporting.
 Once ROCm v6.2 is available, Windows Radeon will follow the defaults above.
 You may enable concurrent model loads on Radeon on Windows, but ensure you don't load more models than will fit into your GPUs VRAM.